-A nurse's ability to safely and efficiently practice in the Post Anesthesia Care Unit (PACU) requires a strong foundation.
+Background Information: A nurse's ability to safely and efficiently practice in the Post Anesthesia Care Unit (PACU) requires a strong foundation.
 Upon completion of a four-week preceptorship, newly hired nurses consistently reported feeling apprehensive about recovering patients independently.
-Post- orientation feedback from nurses indicated that our orientation lacked key exposures, overall direction, formal preceptor and preparation.
-A closer look at our orientation revealed process many additional issues related to case assignments, inconsistency with preceptor pairings, as well as unstructured and inadequate resources.
-All of problems added up to an ineffective orientation process and an unstable foundation for onboarding PACU nurses.
+Post orientation feedback from nurses indicated that our orientation lacked key exposures, overall direction, and formal preceptor preparation.
+A closer look at our orientation process revealed many additional issues related to case assignments, inconsistency with preceptor pairings, as well as unstructured and inadequate resources.
+All of these problems added up to an ineffective orientation process and an unstable foundation for onboarding PACU nurses.